StarRocks/starrocks/docs/en/using_starrocks/Cost_based_optimizer.md

 ### Automatic collection

-For the system to automatically collect statistics of tables in an external data source, you must create an Analyze job.
-StarRocks checks whether to run the task at the default check interval of 5 minutes.
+For the system to automatically collect statistics of tables in an external data source, you can create an Analyze job.
+StarRocks automatically checks whether to run the task at the default check interval of 5 minutes.
 For Hive and Iceberg tables, StarRocks runs a collection task only when data in the tables are updated.

 However, data changes in Hudi tables cannot be perceived and StarRocks periodically collects statistics based on the check interval and collection interval you specified.
 You can specify the following properties when you create an Analyze job: